Frequently asked questions about co-operation negotiations

 Negotiations on dismissals, layoffs or partial layoffs are normally between the employer and the employees’ representatives.
 If the dismissals, layoffs or partial layoffs concern only an individual employee or individual employees in different personnel groups, the matter can be discussed between the employee and the employer.
 However, the employee has the right to demand that the matter concerning them is also discussed between the shop steward and the employer.

-The employer can conclude the co-operation negotiations after the minimum negotiation period has passed and the grounds for the measure planned by the employer, its effects, and the alternatives presented by the shop steward have been discussed.
+The employer may conclude the change negotiations once the minimum negotiation period has passed and the negotiations have addressed the grounds for the planned measure, its effects, and the alternatives presented by the shop steward.

 Nearly everyone considers co-operation negotiations and the possible termination of employment distressing.
 Your shop steward will keep you informed of the progress of the co-operation negotiations and also answer your questions regarding the negotiations.